Accenture/mercury/ROADMAP.md

 rest.automation=file:/config/rest.yaml
 ```

-The REST automation add-on would be handy when we want to test the API contract for a service.
+The REST automation add-on would be handy when we want to document and test a service.
 For REST endpoint, you can use OpenAPI to define the API contract.
-For a microservice, you can use a POST request to test it.
-You can also restrict the IP address so that you only expose microservices for testing behind the firewall.

 In this way, the OpenAPI YAML files can be used to present the services as a service catalog.